tmmosher/ser494_23fc_project/project_exploration.md

 Twitter post ID's including links to the video
 #### facebook_post_ids
 Facebook post ID's including links to the video
+## Row Exploration
+### Row 31
+Row 31 exhibits qualities of good data.
+Every column is valid and contains easily readable data from a well-known creator.
+### Row 54
+Row 54 exhibits qualities of very poor data.
+Relatively few columns are valid, and critical descriptors to be used as a key (i.e., channel_id) are missing.

 ## Dataset Two
 ### Title: [Individual differences in sharing false political information on social media: deliberate and accidental sharing, motivations and positive schizotypy.](https://pmc.ncbi.nlm.nih.gov/articles/PMC11206957/)